Employer Sponsored Visa Melbourne | 482 & 186 Specialists

 Employer sponsored visas involve costs for BOTH the employee (visa application fees) and the employer (sponsorship, nomination, and SAF levy).
 Below we clearly separate these costs for transparency.

-Subclass 482 - Skills in Demand (TSS) - Temporary Visa
+Subclass 482 - Skills in Demand - Temporary Visa

 Up to 4 years duration